moonbuggy/docker-dnsmasq-updater/README.md

     networks:
       - traefik

-  # assuming nothing at the dnsmasq end precludes it, this should result in
+  # assuming nothing at the dnsmasq end precludes it, test round-robin DNS for
-  # working round-robin DNS for this directly exposed service
+  # a globally deployed and directly exposed service
   whoami-global:
     image: traefik/whoami:latest
     hostname: whoami-global